By Melinda Maryniuk, MEd, RD, CDCES

 - Do you notice that your mood affects your eating?

 Congratulations!
-Now you have an idea of where you’re having issues and where you’re able to make the right choices.
+Now you have an idea of where you may be experiencing issues and where you’re able to make the right choices.
 Choose one area where you want to focus on changing your behavior.
 Maybe it’s eating less in the car, or figuring out a way to eat less at a specific time of day that’s challenging for you.
-Small steps make a big difference… the main thing is you now have an idea of exactly what you’re up against and what may have caused problems for you in the past.
+Small steps make a big difference… now, you have an idea of what you’re up against, and what may have caused problems for you in the past.
 If you’re still unsure, consider seeing a registered dietitian.